WordPress/meta-environment/README.md

 ### Notes

-* **Subversion version conflicts:** Subversion repositories are checked out using version 1.8 inside the virtual machine, and the 1.8 repository format is not compatible with the svn 1.7 client.
+* **Subversion client version conflicts:** Subversion repositories are checked out using version 1.8 inside the virtual machine, and the 1.8 repository format is not compatible with the svn 1.7 client.
 If you have an older client and try to run any svn commands, you'll get a *`The client is too old to work with the working copy`* error.
 Unfortunately there is no way to downgrade the repository format, but you can work around the issue by either, 1) Upgrading your svn client to version 1.8+; or 2) Work with svn from inside the virtual machine.
-* **WP-Parser memory errors:** You may need to increase the amount of RAM that the virtual machine has in order to run the parser for
+* **WP-Parser memory errors:** You may need to increase the amount of RAM that the virtual machine has in order to run the parser for `developer.wordpress.dev`.
-  `developer.wordpress.dev`.
 To do that, open VVV's `Vagrantfile`, locate the line that contains `v.customize ["modifyvm", :id, "--memory", 512]`, and change `512` to `1024`.
 Once you've done that, run `vagrant halt && vagrant up` to make the change take effect.

 ### Contributing

 Pull requests are welcome.
 Check out [the TODO file](https://github.com/iandunn/wordpress-meta-environment/blob/master/TODO.md) for things that need some help, or [open an issue](https://github.com/iandunn/wordpress-meta-environment/issues) to suggest something that's not on the list.